Tobias Braun

 www.tobiasbraun-guitars.com

-I was born in Holzminden/Weser, Germany in 1960.
-The following year my family and I moved to Perchtoldsdorf, a suburb of Vienna, Austria.
+Tobias Braun was born in 1960 in Holzminden/Weser, Germany.
+In the following year his family moved to Perchtoldsdorf, a suburb of Vienna, where he grew up.

-In the spring of 1988 I completed my second course with José Romanillos in Aalst, Belgium.
+In the spring of 1988, he completed a second course with Romanillos in Aalst, Belgium.

-In 1992 I went to Córdoba for my fourth course with José Romanillos.
+In 1992, he returned to Córdoba for a fourth course with Romanillos.

-1993 was a very important year in my career, which began with a week-long training course at Gibson in Nashville, Tennessee.
-That summer I worked as J. Romanillos’ assistant during his Guitar Makers’ Course in Córdoba.
-Since the autumn of that year I have regularly worked together with the Japanese Guitar Dealer Eisuke Ozaki (in Tokyo, Kyoto and Osaka).
+The year 1993 played an important role in his career.
+It began with a week-long training at Gibson in Nashville, Tennessee, followed by his work as Romanillos’ assistant during the Guitar Makers’ Course in Córdoba.
+Since autumn of that year he has collaborated with Japanese guitar dealer Eisuke Ozaki in Tokyo, Kyoto and Osaka.

-In 1998 I moved to my new house and workshop in Gaaden, situated near Vienna in the Vienna Woods.
-In the autumn of 2000 I travelled to Japan on a lecture tour (“The Santos Hernández Guitar of Luise Walker”).
+In 1998, he moved to his new house and workshop in Gaaden, located near Vienna in the Vienna Woods.
+In autumn 2000, he travelled to Japan for a lecture tour on “The Santos Hernández Guitar of Luise Walker.”

 Martin Schwarz (A)